rb118/PortfolioProject/COVID_Project/README.md

 ***

-### 12. What were the dates with the highest number of ICU patients in the United States?
+### 12. What are the dates with the highest number of ICU patients in the United States?

 ```sql
 SELECT location, date, MAX(CAST(icu_patients AS int)) AS icupatients